 The Role of Technology in Achieving Equity

-By Jacquelyn Malcolm, Vice Chancellor for Information Technology
+By Jacquelyn Bailey, Vice Chancellor for Information Technology

 Angelia Millender, President of Century College

 Scott Olson, President of Winona State University

 May 4, 2022

 Over the next five years, Minnesota State, the third largest system in the United States, will deploy a commercial modern technology solution systemwide.
 This project has been put into place in response to obsolete technology in its legacy system; a desire to have a more robust and relevant technology ecosystem supporting student success; an increased importance of educational equity and access; and a need to provide equitable access to data.

 Powered by Workday, NextGen will link all 54 campuses and serve as a unified administrative technology system that improves the student experience and streamlines enterprise-wide business processes in student services, finance, and human resources.

 A more thoughtful, intentional, and strategic, systemwide approach is also being developed around data democratization ahead of the NextGen initiative.
 How we store and provide access to data and insights systemwide is key to how we will configure and build the tenancy.